Search results for

 Should you use the apps of either JBL Charge 5 or JBL Flip 6?

 In most cases, you’ll want the JBL Portable app.
 The app works for the Charge 5 and Flip 6.
-Within the app you have access to a basic equalizer, updates, and PartyBoost mode.
+Within the app, you have access to a basic equalizer, updates, and PartyBoost mode.
 If you have more than one compatible speaker you can use the app to connect them in stereo or a party mode.
 Party mode constitutes more than one speaker playing audio in mono.
-This mode is good for when you have a large space that needs the same audio, but it does not replace a conventional surround sound setup.
+This mode is good for a large space that needs the same audio, but it does not replace a conventional surround sound setup.

 How do the JBL Charge 5 and JBL Flip 6 connect?

 More importantly, the Charge 5 and Flip 6 exhibited no connection mishaps in our testing, so you can get the party going and keep it going.
-Speaking of parties, if you have a second compatible speaker (usually the same speaker from the same generation) you can use PartyBoost to create a stereo experience.
+Speaking of parties, if you have a second compatible speaker (usually the same speaker from the same generation), you can use PartyBoost to create a stereo experience.
 Considering that the Charge 5 costs more than the Flip 6, you might think about getting two Flip 6 speakers for stereo.
 They will take up more space than the Charge 5, but two Flip 6 speakers weigh only 128g more in total than one Charge 5.

 Is battery life better on the JBL Charge 5 or JBL Flip 6?

 One of the niceties of the Charge 5 is that you can use the USB-A port to charge your other devices.
 This is especially useful given that streaming audio for hours can drain your phone’s battery life.
 JBL rates the Charge 5 battery as lasting 20 hours, and because the battery is literally smaller on the Flip 6, JBL rates the battery at 12 hours.
-In our testing, the Flip 6 reached 9 hours and 25 minutes playing back audio at 75dB/SPL maximum.
+In our testing, the Flip 6 reached 9 hours and 25 minutes, playing back audio at 75dB/SPL maximum.
 We’ve not yet tested the Charge 5’s battery life, but you can expect it’ll outlast the Flip 6.

 Does the JBL Charge 5 sound better than the JBL Flip 6?